Jill Demirci

 Dr. Demirci’s research focuses on diverse aspects of human lactation, with an emphasis on clinical and behavioral interventions to address uptake, duration, and intensity of chest/breastfeeding.
 She is especially interested in the design and implementation of mHealth breastfeeding support interventions, addressing policy and infrastructure barriers to breastfeeding goal attainment, and the etiology, prevention and treatment of perceived insufficient milk.

 Dr. Demirci has received NIH, foundation, and institutional funding in the following areas: lactation trajectories and problems among parents of late preterm infants, complementary and alternative therapies to address perceived insufficient milk, SMS- and telelactation-based lactation support, lactation supportive policies and practices in child care centers, and antenatal milk expression among birthing parents of healthy and surgical infants.
-Dr. Demirci has methodological expertise in qualitative methods and behavioral intervention research/RCTs with birthing and lactating people.
+Dr. Demirci has methodological expertise in qualitative methods and behavioral intervention research/RCTs with birthing and lactating women and people.

 Clinical Emphasis